MrShoeShoe66/elementary-db/README.md

 And as a note, it's considered secured here when its through https trafic instead of http trafic, and it can either be secured through the package itself or through another routeing softwhere!
 Just thought I should clarify

+##### Settings Options

+ - secure
+  - Is the server run with https?
+  - Values:
+    - true/false
+ - password
+  - Password for database
+  - Simple text value

 ### Server

 Creating a server is the easy part, here is how you do it